 - How paediatricians use this domain in their everyday practice - videos

-- Case study 1 - Parental decline for routine childhood immunisations
+- Parental decline for routine childhood immunisations - case study

-- Case study 2 - Patient presenting to acute paediatrics with incidental finding of obesity
+- Patient presenting to acute paediatrics with incidental finding of obesity - case study

-These were developed with current trainees and supervisors, RCPCH Officer for Health Promotion as well as children and young people.
+These resources are related to the curriculum domain 5 - Health promotion and illness prevention.
+They were developed with current trainees and supervisors, RCPCH Officer for Health Promotion as well as children and young people.

 What children and young people say